dbespiatykh/Kornienko_et_al_2022_phagePCRtyping/README.md

 This GitHub repository contains scripts used to produce the manuscript "PCR assay for rapid taxonomic differentiation of virulent Staphylococcus aureus and Klebsiella pneumoniae bacteriophages"

-1. code – code for main analysis
+1. code – code for the main analysis
-2. plots – R code to generate figures from the article
+2. plots – `R` code and data to generate figures from the article